 Finally, turmeric features a brain-boosting component called curcumin.
 This is an ingredient that has been proven by various pre-clinal studies to help reverse or prevent many features of Alzheimer’s.

-Eating a healthy diet may be among the most daunting initiatives that students face across their college life.
+Eating a healthy diet may be among the most daunting initiatives that students face in their college life.
 It mandates a lot of commitment and discipline to make that everyday decision of eating and living right.

-Picking and incorporating superfoods in your daily routine to enhance your cognitive functions assists you not only to ace your tests but also perform exemplarily well in the long run in your college coursework.
+Picking and incorporating superfoods in your daily routine to enhance your cognitive functions assists you not only to ace your tests but also to perform exemplarily well in the long run in your college coursework.
 These are undeniably fantastic results, which are bound to benefit you ultimately significantly.